COMPASS-DOE/sensor-data-pipeline/pipeline/metadata/L2_metadata/readme_files/README_v2-0.txt

 values are removed); and more complete, with a gap-filled time series available alongside the main observations, and additional derived (calculated) variables.
 L2 data are intended to be rapidly and easily usable in analyses and simulations.
+However, algorithmic outlier identification always carries the risk of removing valid data, and Level 1 data may be more suitable for analyses that focus on variability or extreme events.

 CONTACT
 —----------------------------------